 In his new body of work, David Antonio Cruz explores the intersectionality of queerness and race through painting, sculpture, and performance.
-Focusing on queer, trans, and gender-fluid BAME communities, he looks at the violence often perpetrated against these people, highlighting an urgent need for change.
+Focusing on queer, trans, and gender-fluid BIPOC communities, he looks at the violence often perpetrated against these people, highlighting an urgent need for change.

 Using a vast trove of images mined from the Internet, including the personal social media accounts of his subjects, Cruz brings these characters to life using sensuous compositions inspired by the aspirational aesthetic of luxury and fashion.
 This creates a "dissonance that critically elevates his BAME subjects while also emphasising the extreme injustice of their plights".